YOU ARE THIS LIGHT

 – Dogen

-2026 Classes
+2026 Schedule

-Maranasati Meditation
+Maranasati (Death Awareness) Meditation

 We will have an open forum with guiding questions and Zen teachings as we explore Levine’s strategies and guided meditations to help live mindfully, knowing that death awaits us all.
 We work on our life review, unfinished business, engage more deeply in our connections with others and relationship with life, and make this a poignant, meaningful year to live.

-Coming in Fall 2026
+Registration Coming in 2027

 Why Study?